 There are many other options available to help you save money on cutting the cord; these are just some of the few we own or have tried.
 As you can see, you can get much of what you want for a lower monthly cost, or a relatively small one-time cost that still allows you to shed that high monthly cost of contract cable or satellite TV.

-What are your thoughts on DirecTV Now?
+What are your thoughts on AT&T TV?
 What streaming services have you tried to save money?
 Do you still have cable, why or why not?